mhtess/genlang-paper/README.md

   Target '/path/to/repo/packrat/lib-R/boot' already exists and is not a symlink
 ```
 in which case you should delete all folders inside `packrat/lib-R/` and re-try.

+### Running models

+Note that several models are written in the RMarkdown document using [RWebPPL](https://github.com/mhtess/rwebppl).
+To compile this document, your system must be ready to install RWebPPL (see RWebPPL system requirements).